Traditional house by tthe lake in autumn atmosphere

 Growth and Architecture 1913–1930

 As Yellowstone grew, so did Eagle’s Store.
-In 1913, the shop expanded to meet the growing number of park visitors, and in 1910, a white marble soda fountain was added, shipped all the way from Minnesota and quickly becoming a beloved gathering place.
-By 1930, the store had transformed into the Rustic-style building that still stands today.
-Designed by architect Fred Willson, the new structure combined massive log construction and single siding, preserving original details like the 1910 back bar, marble fountain, and 1930 leather stools.
+In 1913, the shop expanded to accommodate the increasing number of park visitors, and in 1910, a white marble soda fountain was added, shipped all the way from Minnesota and quickly becoming a beloved gathering place for locals and travelers alike.

 Legacy and Historic Recognition 1930–Today